Your Behavior and Your Brain – Brain-based Medical Adventures

 What “Bad Behavior, Bad Brain” Means

 Practicing neurologists have a “rule of thumb”.
 Bad behavior, bad brain.
 Now, a rule of thumb is defined as a useful principle that applies in most situations most if the time, but it’s not meant to be strictly accurate or reliable in every situation.
 Bad behavior, bad brain means that if someone is behaving badly, as a starting point a physician should look at their brain, because often that’s where the problem is.
-We’d like to say good behavior, good brain, but that’s not true.
+We might say good behavior, good brain.
+Could be true.
+But it’s not true that a good brain always gives good behavior.
 Sadly, there are many people with perfectly good brains that are awful criminals.

 We Continue Helping by Providing Good Information

-We founded the Neuroscience Research & Development Consultancy eight years ago, in 2015.
+We founded the Neuroscience Research & Development Consultancy in 2015.
 The consultancy provides answers to questions, trustworthy explanations, and discussions about the medical conditions we know best.
-We get emails from people explaining what’s going on with them and their physician, and asking if it makes sense.
+We get emails from people explaining their situation and what their physician has said, and asking if it makes sense.
 We write back.
 Sometimes what’s going on makes sense, sometimes not.
 It’s almost like a personal medical second opinion.

 Free Newsletter to Everyone Upon Request